DEADLINE EXTENDED to NOV. 20

 The mansion will officially open for the holiday season the evening of the Capitol Tree Lighting.
 The tree will be available for viewing during our open house as well as during normal tour hours.
 For more detailed information on specific event dates and tour times, please visit www.executivemansion.virginia.gov.

-Email Kelley Hope by October 31, 2017.
+Email Kelley Hope.
 In the body of your e-mail, note the name of your city or town along with the contact person who will be coordinating the project.
 Also include whether you will be sending a new ornament or are requesting VML reuse an ornament from one of the two prior years.

 - Each participating locality may submit one ornament.